 Complete the registration form and submit your registration fee of $22*.

 *The registration fee is used to cover the cost of Challenge prizes (patches and stickers) and expenses.
-All profits will be donated to Buffalo Audubon Society for the Beaver Meadow Audubon Center.
+All profits will be donated to the Western New York Land Conservancy with a special donation to the Foothills Trail Club and Niagara Frontier Search & Rescue (NFSAR) .
 Pet registrations will be donated to Sadie’s Safe Harbor Canine Rescue.

 2. Download Challenge Packet